aliosmankaya/ObjectLocalizationWithTensorflow/README.md

 # Object Localization with Tensorflow

-### First of all, object detection and object localization are different subject
+### First of all, object detection and object localization are different subjects.

 **In Object Detection, our model can detect multiple objects in an image.**<br>
 **In Object Localization, our model can detect just one object in an image.
 And this is enough for some works.**